towbsss/drivendata_pump_it_up/README.md

 - (Round 1) Label encoding of all categorical features
 - (Round 2) Label encoding categorical features with >100 categories, OHE for 100 or less
   - (did worse than Round 1)
+- (Round 3) Removed `date_recorded` and tried `construction_year` as numeric, but worse performance
+  - Renamed all NaN's to 'unknown' and all categorical features to lower case

 #### Third Stage: Model Selection
 - (Round 1 & 2) Baseline RF, CatBoost (CB), LGBM, & DT - used RF, CB, and LGBM for submission